 - Pause scanning while on battery power.
 Enable this option to pause scanning when switching to battery mode.
+If the grid power is restored within 30 seconds, the scan will resume automatically.
 Option is disabled by default. - Use sound alerts.
 Enable this option for Dr.Web Scanner to use sound alerts for every event of detecting or neutralizing a threat.
 Option is disabled by default. - Use of computer resources.
 This option limits the use of computer resources by Dr.Web Scanner.
 The default value is optimal for most cases.